This is a guide to Nordic Noir authors, for those of you who would like to get acquainted with the genre.

 Also based in Copenhagen, Katherine Engberg is a former choreographer and dancer.
 Her first book in the Korner/ Werner books, The Tenant, came out in 2020 in North America.
 There are four books now in the series, with The Harbor that came out earlier this year.

 He is the Danish producer that is behind the TV series The Killing.
 His first book, The Chestnut Man, is one of my favorite Nordic Noir books, ever.
 And the Netflix series based on the book is also a must-see if you’re curious about Nordic Noir.

 This is one country I am ashamed to say I am not that familiar with.
 Although two of Max Seeck’s books are sitting on my shelves, I haven’t read anything by any Finnish writer yet.

 So let’s discover them together.
-Hopefully, by next November, I will have something to report in this department.
+Hopefully, by next November, I will have something to report to this department.
 You can hold me to it, I like a challenge.

 Film producer, director, screenwriter, and now-published author, Max Seeck has an impressive resume.
 His detective stories have been translated into 40 languages.
 His latest, The Last Grudge, is coming out in 2023.

 Known for her crime novels featuring policewoman Maria Kallio, Leena Lehtolainen is a Finnish author to keep an eye out for.
 Her novel My First Murder, is the first in the series, with a total of eleven novels.